-Ordained as a Lutheran pastor, I have served in three settings including seventeen years as the campus pastor at the University of California at San Diego, where I enjoyed ministering to a diverse community of town members, undergraduates, and doctoral students in science, medicine, and philosophy, as well as post-doctoral scholars, foreign and domestic.
+Ordained as a Lutheran pastor, I have served in three settings including sixteen years as the campus pastor at the University of California at San Diego, where I enjoyed ministering to a diverse community of town members, undergraduates, and doctoral students in science, medicine, and philosophy, as well as post-doctoral scholars, foreign and domestic.

 Following academic preparation, I did my clinical counseling hours under supervision of the American Association of Pastoral Counselors and was awarded the rank of Fellow in 2007.
-I have a strong interest in depth/archetypal psychology with its emphasis on integration of psychology and spirituality, as well as cognitive, behavioral, and somatic oriented therapy.
+I have a strong interest in depth/archetypal psychology with its emphasis on integration of psychology and spirituality, as well as psychodynamic, cognitive, behavioral, and somatic oriented therapy.

 I am licensed by the State of Tennessee as a psychotherapist.
 My specific license is Clinical Pastoral Therapist.
 As such, I work effectively with those of various religious traditions as well as those who identify as spiritual but not religious.